vlasscontreras/nestjs-course/README.md

 #### HTTP Request Flow

-1. The request is routed to a controller, and a handler is called with arguments
+1. The request is routed to a controller, and a handler is called with arguments.
   - NestJS will parse the relevant request data and it will be available in the handler.
-2. Handler handles the request
+2. Handler handles the request.
   - Perform operations such as communication with a service.
 For example, retrieving an item from the database.
-3. Handler returns a response value
+3. Handler returns a response value.
   - The response can be of any type and even an exception.
 NestJS will wrap the returned value as an HTTP response and return it to the client.

 ### NestJS Providers